This text is translated from Finnish. The original can be viewed here.

 1) Key information about the service provider

 Signicat is a member of the Finnish Trust Network, acting as an identity broker.
 Signicat offers strong electronic identification services for the public.
-The principles for strong identification have been established in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 2.2§: http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.
+The principles for strong identification have been established in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016: http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.

 Any online service provider can take advantage of Signicat’s services as a one-stop shop: one commercial agreement and technical integration provides access to several strong identification methods.
-Signicat offers strong identification methods, including all Finnish TUPAS banks and Mobiilivarmenne.
+Signicat offers strong identification methods, including Finnish online bank authentication and Mobiilivarmenne.

-Signicat AS is headquartered in Norway, with local sales offices in Finland, Sweden, Denmark, the Netherlands, and the United Kingdom.
-Signicat has been operating since 2006 and acts as a broker for over 100 million identification transactions (2016).
+Signicat AS is headquartered in Norway, with local sales offices in Finland, Sweden, Denmark, the Netherlands, Belgium, Germany and the United Kingdom.
+Signicat has been operating since 2006 and acts as a broker for over 270 million identification transactions per year.
 For Finnish customers, Signicat has been providing the award-winning services since 2008, and the company opened a local office in Finland in 2013.
-More information can be found at www.signicat.fi.
+More information can be found at https://www.signicat.com/contact/signicat-suomi.

 2) Key information about services and pricing

 The central part of Signicat’s membership in the Finnish Trust Network is its authentication service (Signicat Connect), used for end-user identification.

 Signicat’s identity broker service is an easily integrated service, which appends different online services providers’ identification options with a growing number of methods via one point of integration.

 An authenticating end-user does not have to pay for using Signicat’s broker service, instead Signicat has commercial agreements with the online service providers (online shops, service portals, etc.).
 Pricing is based on connection (fixed establishment fee), subscription (fixed monthly fee) and transaction fees (dynamic based on usage).
-Signicat bills through the 3rd party fees for identity service providers (e.g. TUPAS banks) as described in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 12 a 3§: http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.
+Signicat bills through the 3rd party fees for identity service providers (e.g. online banks) as described in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista (29.3.2019/412), section 12 c §. http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.